Bodo

 - Migration Patterns

-- Historically, the Bodos migrated from Tibet and settled in the Brahmaputra Valley.
-Over time, they spread across Assam and parts of neighboring states.
+- Historically, the Bodos migrated from Tibet and settled in the Brahmaputra Valley, where they established their presence and influenced the region's culture and politics.

 - Conflict And Resilience History

-- The Bodo community has faced challenges such as land rights issues and ethnic conflicts.
-Despite these, they have shown resilience by preserving their cultural identity and advocating for political autonomy.
+- The Bodo community has faced conflicts over land rights and autonomy, leading to the formation of the Bodoland Territorial Region.
+Despite these challenges, they have shown resilience by preserving their culture and advocating for their rights.

 - Diaspora Perspectives